shivasanthosh0804/TDSProject-1/README.md

 # TDSProject-1 - This project was a part of my ToolsForDataScience Course

+## BulletPoints

+### > I used GitHub API to collect the data of GitHub users in Austin with more than 100 followers.I used PythonLibrary **Requests** for making requests to GitHub API.I authenticated with my PersonalAccessToken and saved them into users.csv and repositories.csv files respectively.

 ## An explanation of how you scraped the data

 To Scrape the Github Users Data in Austin(Capital CIty of Texas,USA).